User registration

 User registration begins with enrolling a user on a device using a selected identity provider (IdP).
 The list of all possible IdPs for an app is configured in the IDAAS-core admin panel.
 The IDAAS-core also configures a default (primary) IdP that is used for backward compatibility.

 method.
-This method will return a URL that must be opened in a browser where the registration can be continued.
+This method returns a URL that must be opened in a browser where the registration can continue.
 Which browser or webview to open for this is up to the developer.

 var registrationResponse = await Onegini.instance.userClient